-This part of the website has a new feature, a database of French helper names.
-To view it, click here.
+This part of the website has some new features, including a list of files on French helpers (see bottom of this page) and a database of French helper names.
+To view the latter, click here.

 The following sub-pages will reproduce the list of members of the French Resistance who helped Allied airmen as compiled after the Liberation by Allied Military Intelligence and photographed by John Howes at The National Archives, Kew, London in 2012.
 The official title is Register of Helpers, I.S.9 (Awards Bureau) Paris.
 For a source that will explain the meaning of IS9, click here and scroll down to the heading, “Reference Work on British Escape and Evasion.”

 The list consists of approximately 1,484 images.
 With most pages containing some 13 to 14 listings, there are some 20,000 listings.
 But many listings include the names of other members of the family, so the actual number of names may be significantly more.

 For a discussion in English of the meaning of the Award Grade assigned to a helper, see http://www.evasioncomete.org/TxtAwards2.html.
 For a French language explanation, see http://www.evasioncomete.org/TxtAwards.html.
 An explanation of the award grades also appears on this website in the report on the History of the Holland Office, 6801 MIS-X Detachment, the second memo (dated 28 June 1946), pp. 7-11.